benzino98/plaschema/memory-bank/progress.md

 1. Image uploads sometimes fail with larger files
 2. Validation error messaging inconsistent across forms
 3. No bulk operations for efficient resource management
-4. Contact form submissions not stored or manageable
+4. Contact message link may not be visible to super admin users
+5. In-app notifications for new messages not yet implemented
+6. Automatic archiving of messages not yet implemented

 ### Public Frontend